-Research Argumentation Writing Α Provides a clearly Presents research in a Writes clearly, succinctly articulated research manner that succinctly, and persuasively in question and indicates clearly and even-handedly presenting research and why this question summarizes the views of conclusions directly deserves attention. others.
-Demonstrates related to the research Provides evidence of in- appreciation of the question.
-Paper is well depth research from a complexity of the issues organized and avoids variety of secondary (and while drawing clear confusion, unnecessary possibly primary) sources conclusions based on a details and repetition, or representing a cross balanced appraisal of the inefficient wording.
-Uses section of views on the subject matter at hand.
-Goes substantially beyond the minimum requirement of 10 secondary sources. evidence that identifies both the weaknesses and strengths of various viewpoints. appropriate footnoting and bibliography format that demonstrates a well-rounded and careful use of the research materials.
+Research Argumentation Writing Α Provides a clearly Presents research in a Writes clearly, succinctly, articulated research manner that succinctly, and persuasively in question and indicates clearly, and even- presenting research and why this question handedly summarizes the conclusions directly deserves attention. views of others. related to the research Provides evidence of in- Demonstrates question.
+Paper is well depth research from a appreciation of the organized and avoids variety of secondary (and complexity of the issues confusion, unnecessary possibly primary) sources while drawing clear details and repetition, or representing a cross conclusions based on a inefficient wording.
+Uses section of views on the balanced appraisal of the appropriate footnoting subject matter at hand. evidence that identifies and bibliography format

+Goes substantially beyond the minimum requirement of 10 secondary sources. both the weaknesses and strengths of various viewpoints. that demonstrates a well- rounded and careful use of the research materials.
 Free (or almost free) of stylistic and grammatical mistakes. В Provides a clearly articulated research question and shows evidence of well-rounded research that includes different perspectives on the issue at hand.
 Includes the required 8-10 secondary sources of appropriate quality.
 Presents research findings clearly and succinctly.
 Demonstrates ability to understand and critically evaluate differing viewpoints while drawing your own conclusions.
 Writes clearly and persuasively in presenting conclusions.
 Organizes paper appropriately and utilizes proper footnoting and bibliographic style.
 Relatively few stylistic and grammatical errors. С Research question is provided but lacks clarity or relevance.
 There is evidence of research but secondary sources are limited in number, quality, and/or relevance.
 Presents research findings and draws out a conclusion but lacks clarity and/or does not deal adequately or evenhandedly with research materials.
 Writing may be lacking in clarity, persuasiveness or organization.
 Fails to consistently use appropriate footnoting and bibliographical style.
 Several stylistic and grammatical errors.
 D No clear evidence of a research question.
 Some evidence of research but secondary sources are limited in number, quality and relevance.
 Confusing or inadequate presentation of findings and conclusions.
 Failure to understand or interact with secondary sources.
 Writing is unclear and poorly organized.
 Footnoting and bibliography are inadequate or missing.
 Multiple stylistic and grammatical errors.
 F Either no paper submitted or paper lacks evidence of a research question and use of secondary sources.
 Paper lacks any presentation of research findings or argumentation.
 Paper is confusing and disorganized.
 No evidence of footnoting or bibliography.
 Stylistic and grammatical errors are multiple.